 1LET seek to conduct their business in line with professional standards and adopt best practice procedures at all times.
-Any form of complaint is therefore taken very seriously and seen as an opportunity to improve systems, learning processes and identify positive outcomes wherever possible.
+Any form of complaint (including complaints made against third-party contractors) is therefore taken very seriously and seen as an opportunity to improve systems, learning processes and identify positive outcomes wherever possible.
 The company’s complaints procedure is designed to deal with issues vigorously and in a timely fashion.

 In the first instance all issues should be raised with the responsible member of staff and/or the member of staff to whom the complaint directly relates.
-1LET staff members will always confirm receipt any complaint within 1 full working day and aim to offer a resolution within 2 full working days in a professional manner with the minimal amount of fuss.
+1LET staff members will always confirm receipt any complaint within 5 working days and aim to offer a resolution as quickly as possible in a professional manner with the minimal amount of fuss.
 The vast majority of issues can be brought to a satisfactory conclusion in this manner.

 Note: for the avoidance of doubt, a written Formal Complaint, Formal Acknowledgement and Formal Response shall be seen to include email communication where any of these terms are used.

 1LET are members of and are regulated by the Association of Residential Letting Agents (ARLA Propertymark) run by the National Federation of Property Professionals (NFOPP) and The Property Ombudsman.
+1LET is also a member of the Council of Letting Agents and you may invoke their complaints procedure if your remain dissatisfied with the first 3 stages.
 Complainants can approach these or any other consumer protection body at any time but should comply with the company’s internal complaints procedure in the first instance.